luevano/luevano.xyz/src/blog/a/manga_server_with_komga.md

 Two main ways of using `mangal`:

-- TUI: for initial browsing/downloading and testing things out.
+- **TUI**: for initial browsing/downloading and testing things out.
 If the manga finished publishing, this should be enough.
-- inline: for automation on manga that is still publishing and I need to check/download every once in a while.
+- **inline**: for automation on manga that is still publishing and I need to check/download every once in a while.

 ### Headless browser

 Before continuing, I gotta say I went through some bullshit while trying to use the custom Lua scrapers that use the *headless* browser (actually just a wrapper of [go-rod/rod](https://github.com/go-rod/rod), and honestly it is not really a "headless" browser, `mangal` "documentation" is just wrong).
-For mor on my rant check out my last [entry](https://blog.luevano.xyz/a/learned_go_and_lua_hard_way.html).
+For more on my rant check out my last [entry](https://blog.luevano.xyz/a/learned_go_and_lua_hard_way.html).

 There is no concrete documentation on the "headless" browser, only that it is automatically set up and ready to use... but it doesn't install any library/dependency needed.
 I discovered the following libraries that were missing on my Arch minimal install: